deanalex-buno95/MindYourPsAndQs/README.md

 ```

 ## 4. Final Outcome
-A collection of websites (out of 10000) that are vulnerable to the attack.
+Targeted domains (out of 10000) to attack.
 It showcases the need to implement high-quality, high-entropy random number generators when creating keys via the RSA cryptosystem.